kavyaavvari/Linux-Server-Configuration/README.md

 ```

 ## Prepare to deploy your project
 1. Configure the local timezone to UTC.
-(Select None of the above, then UTC).
 ```
 sudo dpkg-reconfigure tzdata
 ```
+* (Select None of the above, then UTC)

 2. Install and configure Apache to serve a Python mod_wsgi application.
 ```